Malta Financial Services Authority: Powers

 The MFSA has the powers to regulate, monitor, and supervise the financial sector of Malta, protecting the interests of the consumers and promoting the market transparency and efficiency.
 It has the powers to review business practices, advise the government on policies, and to investigate potential harmful and unfair practices in the financial industry.

 International relations

 The MFSA is a member of the European Banking Authority, the European Insurance and Occupational Pensions Authority, the European Securities and Markets Authority, the International Organization of Securities Commissions, and the International Association of Insurance Supervisors.

-Demerger

-The MFSA was demerged from the Registry of Companies in 2018 in order to focus on its regulatory role and duties.
-The Registry of Companies is now a stand-alone agency and is now known as the Malta Business Registry (MBR).

-Notable cases and controversies
+Controversy

 In June 2016, the MFSA drew criticism from the MEP Sven Giegold for poor regulatory supervision of the Maltese financial institutions.